JONSASSE/432-2018/slides/class14/README.md

         - material in the [required readings](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) from [How to be a Modern Scientist](https://github.com/THOMASELOVE/432-2018/tree/master/texts) and [R for Data Science](http://r4ds.had.co.nz/), and
         - material discussed in class through Class 12 (plus a few specific "review" items from Classes 13 and 14, but will not include ridge regression, the lasso or robust linear models.

 3. All Project 1 Proposals have been reviewed by Dr. Love, and all students have now completed this task.
-The list of proposals [is now here](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/projects2018.md).
+    - The list of proposals [is now here](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/projects2018.md).
+    - Don't forget that you're going to need to share your progress with colleagues one week from today.
+You'll do so by submitting your work to Canvas.
+I hope you'll have at least some

 4. If you're having trouble with grammar, syntax or other writing requirements of the class, please consider visiting the [CWRU Writing Resource Center](http://writingcenter.case.edu/).